The Fermi Paradox: First Contact with Alien Syntellects in Extra Dimensions is More Than a Possibility

 fL = percentage of these civilizations that keep emitting electromagnetic signals to space.
 This factor is extremely dependent on the lifetime a civilization remains electromagnetic communicative.

-Since there are a few unknown variables in the Drake Equation, all estimates could come out highly speculative but even the most conservative estimates would yeild at least 1,000 advanced civilizations in our galaxy alone.
+Since there are a few unknown variables in the Drake Equation, all estimates could come out highly speculative but even the most conservative estimates would yield at least 1,000 advanced civilizations in our galaxy alone.
 Also, even if faster-than-light (FTL) travel proves impossible, which is a big "IF", the "slow" kind of interstellar expansion would only take from 5 million to 50 million years to colonize the whole galaxy.
 This is a relatively brief period on a geological scale, let alone a cosmological one.
 Since there are many stars older than the Sun, and since intelligent life might have evolved earlier elsewhere, the question then becomes why the galaxy has not been colonized already.

 Video Credit: Joe Scott - The Fermi Paradox: 10 Mind-Blowing Explanations